 In 2005 Soul Central stormed the UK charts at an impressive debut number 6, with their worldwide smash “Strings of Life”.
 Once again, Andy found himself step up a notch in his career, becoming a world class producer has enabled him to cover all continents, with several worldwide tours under his belt.
 Continuing to release both club anthems and underground classics, Andy now enjoys a healthy solo remix and release schedule.

-Now residing in Spain, Andy presents his world famous “Vocal Booth” radio show weekly, (Thursdays 8pm GMT).
+Now residing in Spain, until 2014 Andy presented his world famous “Vocal Booth” radio show weekly, (Thursdays 8pm GMT).
 One of the busiest chat rooms in existence has seen anyone from Louie Vega to Dave Lee pass through on a regular basis.
-Andy also provides guest mixes week in week out for internet and radio stations alike around the globe.
+Andy also provided guest mixes week in week out for internet and radio stations alike around the globe.

 The Vocal Booth Weekender is one of the most talked about events of recent times, check here for full details.